 But then Irish comic book writer Garth Ennis started writing for the Punisher in 2000 under the Marvel Knights banner (comics for teens), then it was under the MAX banner (comic books rated R, it was never meant to be a separate universe) in 2004 and he was doing better than ever in sales and reviews.
 He did the best Punisher comics to date.
 When he left with issue #60, I stopped collecting the title because I knew that under different writers, it was going to suck... and they did, 10 issues later at issue #75 under a different writer... it got cancelled.

-The writing hasn't changed, his stories still suck... it's too bad that half the fanbase can't see that.
+The stories got pretty bad after that...
+FrankenCastle, a redhead female Punisher who dresses just like him, kissing Captian America's ass (he's not his hero) by saying "Sir, yes sir" even though he doesn't have that kind of authority over him, helping Hydra and stealing War Machine's armor... it's too bad that half the fanbase falls for this crap.
 But like the brainless action junkies they are, they're too easily amused and they've come to like some of the most horrible written shit imaginable.
 The fan base is so broken that they can't even decide on if a new Punisher film should be rated R or not, if he should just be replaced by someone else, and his established history, personality and attitude seems to have been completely lost to them.
 Like with so many other characters in Marvel, they can just instantly makeup anything with nothing backing it up.

 SJW Marvel Caps Off The End Of The Worst PUNISHER Run With The Worst PUNISHER Issue Ever